TajaKuzman/NER-recognition/README.md

 ### Hyperparameter search for XLM-R-Large

-Code (change in the code the number of epochs you want to run - line 53 - and whether the xlm-r model is base or large - line 87):
+Code (change in the code the number of epochs you want to run - line 53 - and add argument whether the xlm-r model is base or large: xlm-r-base / xlm-r-large):
 ```
-CUDA_VISIBLE_DEVICES=1 nohup python hyperparameter_search.py > search_hr_base_epochs20.txt &
+CUDA_VISIBLE_DEVICES=1 nohup python hyperparameter_search.py -ln xlm-r-base > search_hr_base_epochs20.txt &
 ```

 I performed it on standard HR dataset (hr500k).